aamatodev/Covering-TravellingSalesmanProblem/README.md

 A more optimized solution than the Greedy one can be achieved by applying local search algorithms, such as 2-opt.
 2-opt consists in removing two non-adjacent arcs from the Greedy CSP solution (which is a cycle) and reconnecting the nodes while maintaining the cycle, so with crossing arcs.

-The application of Greedy + 2-opt can be tested by pressing `2-OPT` and gives a slightly better result than just Greedy.
+The application of Greedy + 2-opt can be run by clicking `2-OPT` and gives a slightly better result than just Greedy.
 The time complexity of the solution is $O(n*m^3)$, where $n$ is the total number of villages and $m$ the number of villages in the initial CSP.

 ### 3-opt